randallmlough/exposure-notifications-server/docs/server_functional_requirements.md

   * Type: Array of string
   * Description: 2 letter country to identify the region(s) a key is valid for.
 * `appPackageName` (**REQUIRED**)
-  * Type: string
+  * Type: string (lowercase)
-  * Constraints:
-    * For Android device, this must match the device `appPackageName` in the SafetyNet verification payload
-  * Description: name of the application bundle that sent the request.
+  * Description: Name of the application being used to send the request.
+This is used to determine what app is uploading keys and if it is an allowed region for that app.
+(BundleID on iOS)
-* `platform` (**REQUIRED**)
-  * Type: string
-  * Description: Mobile device platform this request originated from.
-* `deviceVerificationPayload` (**REQUIRED**)
+* `verificationPayload` (**REQUIRED FOR VERIFICATION PROTOCOL**)
   * Type: String
-  * Description:  Verification payload.
-    * For Android devices this is a SafetyNet device attestation in JSON Web Signature (JWS) format.
-    * For iOS devices, this is a DeviceCheck attestation.
-* `verificationPayload`
+  * Description: verificationPayload is a signed certificate from a public health authority, indicating a confirmed diagnosis
+* `hmackey` (**REQUIRED FOR VERIFICATION PROTOCOL**)
   * Type: String
-  * Description: some signature / code confirming authorization by the verification authority.
+  * Description: The device generated, random key that was used to create the HMAC for the data sent to the diagnosis verification server.
+The actual data to calculate the HMAC over is defined as part of the [verification protocol](design/verification_protocol.md).
+This field is base64 encoded.
 * `padding`
   * Type: String
   * Constraints: